chirudera/cloud-automation-toolkit/README.md

 # cloud-automation-toolkit
 Cloud Automation Scripts

 Cloud Automation Toolkit has scripts for Auto Scaling and On-Demand Scaling of Cloudera clusters on Cloud.
-The progress can be tracked the Cloudera Director UI.
+The progress can be tracked on the Cloudera Director UI.

 About